camlsys/fl-project-template/README.md

 ## Enabling Pre-commit CI

 To enable Continous Integration of your project via Pre-commit, all you need to do is allow pre-commit for a given repo from the [github marketplace](https://github.com/marketplace/pre-commit-ci/plan/MDIyOk1hcmtldHBsYWNlTGlzdGluZ1BsYW42MTI2#plan-6126).
 You should be aware that this is free only for public open-source repositories.

+## Long-term Public Projects

+If you intend your project to run over multiple years and it does not require a private repository, prefer forking this codebase and creating your project as a branch.
+This will allow you to keep up to date with the latest changes to the template by syncing the main branch and merging it into your private branch.